 The proposed project is geared towards identifying the current status of GIN anthelmintic resistance in Delaware with overall aim of informing producers of the parasites in their herd/flock and telling them the most effective drug that they should be using on their farm.
 This will lead to producers deworming their herd/flock less times in the year and allowing them to only deworm the animals that actually need drug.
 This will preserve the population of worms that are not exposed to the drugs, hence, reducing anthelmintic resistance.
 Due to the implications that increased parasite resistance has on small ruminant production in the Delaware and worldwide, this research could potentially impact not only local (state), regional, national, but also the international sheep and goat industry.
 Understanding the level of the problem in our area could thus greatly impact profitability and sustainability of small ruminant industries in similar areas nationally and internationally.
 This project is very similar to several projects that have been conducted in the U.S. However, if the data on anthelmintic resistance is updated every three to four years it allows producers to understand how their current dewormers are controlling the parasite load and give them an insight into the idea of changing the dewormers earlier or using more than one dewormer to the kill the parasites that may be resistant to one specific dewormer.

-To fulfill the objectives of this study, five farms were visited over the summer and fall of 2018.
-The farms were visited on July 26, 2018 (Wayside Farm), August 07, 2018 (Union Ridge Farm), September 27, 2018 (Cornerstone Acres), October 2, 2018 (Delaware Nature Society: Coverdale Farm Preserve), and October 15, 2018 (Sandyland Boer Goat Farm).
-Fecal samples were collected rectally from individual animals with a FAMACHA© score of 3, 4 or 5 on each participating farm (Wayside Farm = 19 goats; Union Ridge Farm = 12 goats; Cornerstone Acres = 20 goats; Coverdale Farm Preserve = 9 sheep; Sandyland Boer Goat Farm = 15 goats) and placed in labeled plastic zippered bags in a cooler on the opposite side of the ice to prevent direct contact.
+To fulfill the objectives of this study, nine farms were visited over the summer and fall of 2018 and 2019.
+The farms were visited on July 26, 2018 (Wayside Farm), August 07, 2018 (Union Ridge Farm), September 27, 2018 (Cornerstone Acres), October 2, 2018 (Delaware Nature Society: Coverdale Farm Preserve), October 15, 2018 (Sandyland Boer Goat Farm), June 12, 2019 (Water Girl Farm), June 24, 2019 (NAN-E Goat Farm), July 15, 2019 (Shepherds Hope Sheep Farm), and October 17, 2019 (Triple J Farm).
+Fecal samples were collected rectally from individual animals with a FAMACHA© score of 3, 4 or 5 on each participating farm (Wayside Farm = 19 goats; Union Ridge Farm = 12 goats; Cornerstone Acres = 20 goats; Coverdale Farm Preserve = 9 sheep; Sandyland Boer Goat Farm = 15 goats; Water Girl Farm = 15 Sheep; NAN-E Goat Farm = 25 Goats; Shepherds Hope Sheep Farm = 16 Sheep; Triple J Farm = 13 Sheep) and placed in labeled plastic zippered bags in a cooler on the opposite side of the ice to prevent direct contact.
 Once the samples were back at Delaware State University, a pooled sample was created by adding fecal from individual animals into one bag to weigh at least 20 grams (This was done for each farm on day samples were collected).
 The remaining fecal material in the individual bags were then refrigerated for individual fecal egg count (FEC) analysis and the composite samples were vacuum sealed and shipped off to the University of Georgia Infectious Disease laboratory for analysis.
 Individual fecal samples were analyzed for FEC using the modified McMaster technique (Henricksen and Aagard, 1986) and reported as eggs per gram (epg).
 Pooled samples made up of fecal from individual animals from each farm with greater than 500 epg were used for DrenchRite ® Larval Development Assay (LDA) analysis of anthelmintic resistance.
 The LDAs were conducted in the parasitology laboratory of Dr. Ray Kaplan at UGA.

-Of the five farms tested, one farm (sheep farm) did not have enough parasites to be able to conduct the DrenchRite ® Larval Development Assay while the other farms (goat farms) had adequate parasite loads to conduct the LDA.
+Of the nine farms tested, one farm (sheep farm) did not have enough parasites to be able to conduct the DrenchRite ® Larval Development Assay while the other farms (goat farms) had adequate parasite loads to conduct the LDA.
 The LDA results indicated that all the farms tested had resistance to the Benzimidazole (Panacur, Safeguard, Valbazen) class of dewormer with one having about 50% efficacy.
-Additionally, Ivermectin had no effect on the parasites from all the farms tested (IVM), indicating high IVM resistance (0% efficacy) on these farms.
-Two of the four farms tested had parasites with resistance to Levamisole while the other two farms had a suspected resistance that indicated the drug being about 65-85% effective again both Trichostrongylus and Haemonchus contorts.
-Haemonchus contorts was found to be the most predominant parasite on 3 of the 4 farms tested, with Trichostrogylus being the most predominant on one farm.
+Additionally, Ivermectin had no effect on the parasites from all the farms tested (IVM), indicating high IVM resistance (0% efficacy) on seven farms and low resistance on one farm.
+Four of the eight farms that had enough parasites to proceed with a DrenchRite ® analysis had parasites with high resistance and two had low resistance to Levamisole while the other two farms had a suspected resistance that indicated the drug being about 65-85% effective again both Trichostrongylus and Haemonchus contorts.
+Haemonchus contorts was found to be the most predominant parasite on 6 of the 8 farms with enough parasite for the test, with Trichostrogylus being the most predominant on one farm and one farm having 50% H. contorts and 50% Trichostrongylus.

 As a project out come, one of the producers on this study purchased a livestock scale to weigh his animals in order to give the correct dose of the dewormer (anthelmintic) that is adequate to kill these parasites.